zhangshuyun/gitaly/doc/design_ha.md

 ## Eventual consistency

-The beta implemention above describes an eventually consistent system: when a repository is modified, the secondaries asynchronously fetch the changes.
+The beta implementation above describes an eventually consistent system: when a repository is modified, the secondaries asynchronously fetch the changes.
 This is similar to how Geo works today: